gireeshsubrama/bdcmetricsdashboard/platformdata/metrics_template/README.md

 * Dug: N/A
 * PIC-SURE: N/A
 * Gen3: N/A
-* Terra: The number of PFB files imported into the platform by a user into a Terra Workspace.
+* Terra: The number of BDC-specific PFB files imported into the platform by a user into a Terra Workspace.
-* Seven Bridges: The number of PFB files imported into the platform by a user into a Seven Bridges Project.
+* Seven Bridges: The number of BDC-specific PFB files imported into the platform by a user into a Seven Bridges Project.

 ## DRS_Resolved:
 * Dug: N/A
 * PIC-SURE: N/A
 * Gen3: N/A
-* Terra: The number of DRS files resolved in Terra.
+* Terra: The number of BDC-specific DRS files resolved in Terra.
-* Seven Bridges: The number of DRS files resolved in Seven Bridges.
+* Seven Bridges: The number of BDC-specific DRS files resolved in Seven Bridges.

-## BYOD_Imports:
-* Dug: N/A
-* PIC-SURE: N/A
-* Gen3: N/A
-* Terra: The number of times BYOD data has been imported into the platform by a user into a Terra Workspace.
-* Seven Bridges: The number of times BYOD data has been imported into the platform by a user into a Seven Bridges Project.

 ## Workflows Run:
 * Dug: N/A